cybergis/real_time_heat_exposure_with_LBSMD/README.md

     ii.
 Rename the data_sample to data and upload the dataset to CyberGISX

     iii.
-Change corresponding code in the notebook for path and data description
+Change corresponding code in the notebook for path and don't run data collection part of the code

 3. Use the notebook provided for near real-time analysis of your own/reproduce the result in the manuscript